Lost in Space: Lost in Space (1998 film)

-The film used a number of ideas familiar to viewers from the original show: Smith reprogramming the robot and its subsequent rampage ("Reluctant Stowaway"), near miss with the Sun ("Wild Adventure"), the derelict spaceship ("The Derelict"), discovery of the Blawp and the crash ("Island in the Sky") and an attempt to change history by returning to the beginning ("The Time Merchant").
+The film used a number of ideas familiar to viewers from the original show: Smith reprogramming the Robot and its subsequent rampage ("Reluctant Stowaway"), near miss with the Sun ("Wild Adventure"), the derelict spaceship ("The Derelict"), discovery of the Blawp and the crash ("Island in the Sky") and an attempt to change history by returning to the beginning ("The Time Merchant").
 Also a scene-stealing 'Goodnight' homage to the Waltons was included.
 Something fans of the original always wanted to see happen was finally realized when Don knocks out an annoyingly complaining Smith at the end of the film, saying, "That felt good!"

 The Robinsons: Lost in Space (2004)

 In 2004, a television series titled The Robinsons: Lost in Space was developed in the U.S. A pilot for the series was filmed; however, the series was ultimately never produced.
 The series originally was intended to emulate the Lost in Space unaired pilot.
 The 2004 show did feature the unnamed robot, and an additional older Robinson child named David.
-Penny, who had been depicted as a preteen in the original series was depicted as an infant in the 2004 remake.
+Penny, who had been depicted as a preteen in the original series, was depicted as an infant in the 2004 remake.
 The pilot was titled "The Robinsons: Lost in Space" and was commissioned by The WB.
-The pilot was directed by John Woo and produced by Synthesis Entertainment, Irwin Allen Productions, Twentieth Century Fox Television and Regency Television.
+The pilot was directed by John Woo and produced by Synthesis Entertainment, Irwin Allen Productions, Twentieth Century Fox Television, and Regency Television.

 The Jupiter 2 interstellar flying-saucer spacecraft of the original series was depicted as a planet-landing craft, deployed from a larger inter-stellar mothership.

 The plot of the series followed John Robinson, a retiring war hero of an alien invasion who had decided to take his family to another colony elsewhere in space.
-The Robinson's ship is attacked and the Robinsons are forced to escape in the small Jupiter 2 "Space Pod" of the mothership.
+The Robinsons' ship is attacked and the Robinsons are forced to escape in the small Jupiter 2 "Space Pod" of the mothership.

 The show was not among the network's series pickups confirmed later that year.
 Looking back at the pilot when the 2018 Netflix reboot was aired, Neil Calloway of Flickering Myth said, "you're hardly on the edge of your seat."
 He continued, "You start to wonder where the $2 million went, and then you question why something directed by John Woo is so pedestrian."

 The producers of the new Battlestar Galactica show bought the show's sets.
 They were redesigned the next year and used for scenes on the Battlestar Pegasus.

-Dick Tufeld reprised his role as voice of the robot for the third time.
+Dick Tufeld reprised his role as voice of the Robot for the third time.